What does sustainable fashion mean for Aimmea?

 Aimmea and the 1%

 Improve the world, start with yourself.
-It is a motto I have lived by all my adult life.
+It is a motto I have been striving for all my adult life.
 Even though my contribution has only a very small impact, if everyone did it … Slightly trite perhaps, but certainly no less true.
 What I was already doing privately (recycling and making conscious choices) I also wanted to implement at Aimmea.
-So from the beginning, I have always pursued the most sustainable way of producing and sourcing.
+So from the beginning, I have always strived to make truly sustainable fashion by consciously producing and sourcing as environmentally friendly as possible.

 When the clothes come from less far away it makes a huge difference in CO2 emissions.
-Paying a fair wage and providing decent working conditions also contribute to the sustainability of a clothing brand.
+Paying a fair wage and providing decent working conditions also contribute tobecome a truly sustainable fashion brand.
 Personally, I also like the idea of supporting local workers and entrepreneurs, because that in turn is good for the local economy.
-In addition, we like to work with smaller family businesses that benefit directly from our assignments themselves rather than investors, because that’s also a thing.
+Moreover, we like to work with smaller family businesses that benefit directly from our assignments themselves rather than large corporations or investors, as that is also a thing.

 In addition to producing locally, the next step is to use fabrics and materials exclusively from our own continent.
 We are well on our way because the pandemic has driven up the price of our brushed jersey so much that it is now overpriced.
-Our fabric suppliers within Europe have a wide range of beautiful fabrics and they both also have increasingly sustainable choices.
+Our fabric suppliers within Europe have a wide range of beautiful fabrics and they also offer increasingly sustainable choices with the Oeko-tex 100 certificate, for example.
 This makes it increasingly easy for us to complete the path towards 100% sustainability.
-Because 100% sustainable, we’re not there yet.
+Because 100% sustainable, we are not (yet).

 Durability also means that your garment is made from a high quality fabric and thus lasts a long time.
 We want you to place a new order with us because you want something new, not because your garment is falling apart after 1 season as is the case with fast-fashion clothing brands.
 Did you know that such clothing brands purposely make fabrics of poor quality so that you will quickly buy something new from them again?
 That falls under the bit of greed I mentioned earlier.
 Of course we want to make money, there is – in our opinion – nothing wrong with that, but we like to do that honestly and in a positive way for people, animals and planet.

 As I mentioned, we are not yet 100% sustainable.
 It could be much, much better.
 For example, I recently received a delivery of ‘Thank you’ cards that we had printed on paper-free, recycled material using toxic-free ink.
-But those arrived wrapped in a thick layer of plastic.
-That was really one of those “facepalm” moments.
+But those tickets arrived wrapped in a thick layer of plastic.
+That was really one of those “hand to face” moments.

 But we too have a long way to go.
 Not all of our production locations are already using the new biodegradable product bags, nor is it yet possible to deliver the packages CO2-neutral, for example.
 And so there are still a lot of improvements to be made.
 And maybe 100% sustainability is not possible at all, but as long as we strive for it, we will be fine.